GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 glance image-list
 ```

 You should see lots of images!
-Cisco Metapod comes with many already predefined for you.
+Cisco Metacloud comes with many already predefined for you.
 Most
 environments will make their own.

 Find the ubuntu image ```ubuntu_1204_server_cloudimg_amd64``` as this is what we'll use.